-If applicable, the extent to which services for special populations are provided on site or in the immediate area for occupants of the property; and percent or more of the units will be assisted.
+If applicable, the extent to which services for special populations are provided on site or in the immediate area for occupants of the property; and of the units will be assisted.
 In the case of projects for occupancy by the elderly, persons with disabilities or families needing other services, HACD will rate partially assisted projects on the percentage of units assisted.
 Projects with the lowest percentage of assisted units will receive the highest score.

-In order to promote partially assisted Projects projects whereith less than 25 percent of the units will be assisted will be rated higher than projects whereith 25
+In order to promote partially assisted projects where less than 25 percent of the units will be assisted will be rated higher than projects where 25 percent or more